Reggio Calabria and Our Lady of Consolation

 It was then that the Virgin appeared to a Capuchin friar contemplating before the painting of Our Lady of Consolation still carried in procession, a work by Niccolò Andrea Capriolo of Reggio in 1547, to announce the end of the scourge.
 A collective pilgrimage followed to the Basilica of the Hermitage, located in the upper part of the city, where the precious Marian effigy is still kept today.

-During the "Feast of Our Lady", the painting is carried in procession on a heavy machine on the shoulders (the "Vara") by its "bearers", brothers from the various town congregations.
-The "Vara" is 5 metres high, weighs over 12 quintals and follows a route that starts from the Hermitage and then reaches the central Cathedral of Reggio, for a walking distance of about 3.5 km, the last stretch of which is consumed in the evocative "sprint".
+The feast is preceded by a novena.
+During the ‘’Feast of Our Lady‘’, the painting is carried in procession on a heavy car on the shoulders (the ‘Vara’) by its ‘bearers', the brethren of the various city congregations.
+The ‘Vara’ is 5 metres high, weighs over 12 quintals and follows a route that starts from the Hermitage and reaches the central Cathedral of Reggio, for a walking distance of about 3.5 km, the last stretch of which is consumed in the evocative ‘volata’.

 What better occasion than the "Feast of Our Lady" to visit the city of Reggio Calabria and discover its most authentic traditions?